MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/includes/two-node-include.md

 - Create Layer 3 (L3) connections between SDN virtual networks and external networks.
 In this case, the SDN gateway simply acts as a router between your virtual network and the external network.

-SDN Gateway requires SDN [Network Controller](/azure-stack/hci/concepts/network-controller-overview.md), which performs the deployment of gateway pools, configures tenant connections on each gateway, and switches network traffic flows to a standby gateway if a gateway fails.
+SDN Gateway requires SDN [Network Controller](/azure-stack/hci/concepts/network-controller-overview.md).
+Network Controller performs the deployment of gateway pools, configures tenant connections on each gateway, and switches network traffic flows to a standby gateway if a gateway fails.

 Gateways use [Border Gateway Protocol](/windows-server/remote/remote-access/bgp/border-gateway-protocol-bgp.md) to advertise GRE endpoints and establish point-to-point connections.
 SDN deployment creates a default gateway pool that supports all connection types.
 Within this pool, you can specify how many gateways are reserved on standby in case an active gateway fails.